mrpt-ros-pkg/mrpt_navigation/mrpt_map_server/README.md

 ### Working rationale
 The C++ ROS 2 node loads all parameters at start up, loads the map as requested by parameters, and publishes the metric map in the corresponding topics.
-It is also possible to change the map via ROS services.
+Messages are automatically re-sent when new subscribers are detected.

 There are **three formats** in which maps can be read: